SICKAppSpaceCodingStarterKit/.github/docu/SICKAppSpaceCodingStarterKit_Documentation.md

 This article will explain what the approach of the SICK AppSpace Coding Starter Kit is and how you can use its “modules / templates” and how to code your own modules.

-There are some [videos](https://sickappspacecodingstarterkit.github.io/) available to give a quick introduction to this approach.
+Check out the following [videos](https://sickappspacecodingstarterkit.github.io/) for a quick introduction to the SICK AppSpace Coding Starter Kit.

 General information regarding SICK AppSpace can be found here: https://supportportal.sick.com/tutorial/sick-appspace-articles/